Earn 125K Points with the Sapphire Reserve

 This isn’t just play money, y’all.
 Having this many points in your bank can unlock really amazing travel experiences that normally feel out of reach.
 Just this year, I booked round-trip flights for my husband and me to Ireland for 66,000 Ultimate Rewards (transferred to Avios), and flights for me and my mom to London for just 16,000 Ultimate Rewards (transferred to Virgin Atlantic).

-If I had used points from this offer alone, I would have booked two separate round-trip flights for four people total — and still have 18,000 Ultimate Rewards left over.
+If I had used points from this offer alone, I would have booked two separate round-trip flights for four people total — and still have plenty of Ultimate Rewards left over.

 What’s New With the Sapphire Reserve